-Table 3c: Overview of evidence on period of medicinal use of peppermint oil (PO) for WEU period of medicinal ase of
+Table 3c: Overview of evidence on period of medicinal use of peppermint oil for WEU

 Peppermint oil must have a controlled posology, due to the potential toxicity.
 In this sense, the indications and respective methods of administration that are not able to provide a safe posology will not be considered.